mzanders/vscp4hass/README.md

 - The GUID for each node together with the channel number acts as the unique ID towards HASS.
 - Node heartbeats (CLASS1.Information, type 0x09) are used to determine if a node is still connected.
+(To be implemented!)
 - New node online messages (CLASS1.Protocol, type 0x02) are used to enable new or reconfigure existing nodes (ie after an external configuration change, a reset should be forced on the node to refresh the status in HASS).
+  (To be implemented!)

 The first 32 (0x20) registers for each channel/page are defined for use by VSCP4HASS.
 The remainder of the page is available to implement other